JesperStoico/the-maze/README.md

 * Implement CSV methods for se-/deserializing mazes
 * Test se-/deserializing mazes with stats
 * Refactor timing method in Resolver to output more readable numbers
+* Refactor resolver class to method
+* Implement AStar resolver
+* Controller functions
+  * get list of files
+  * load maze and stats from file
+  * generate new maze

 ### Optional
 * Extend file save/load methods to allow for other filenames than maze.json